Water Supply Update

 District In Stage 3a

-For additional information related to Stage 3a, please click here for the District’s Water Shortage Contingency Plan information.
+For additional information related to Stage 3a, please view the Water Shortage Contingency Plan (PDF) for the District's Water Shortage Contingency Plan information.

 Current Drought Status

 Residential, Multi-Family and Landscape Customers Tier 3 Water Budgets are reinstated.
 Rolling water budgets continue to be suspended; No variances or adjustments will be approved for filling swimming pools, establishing or expanding landscape area, leaks not repaired within 48 hours, and existing outdoor water budgets.

 RCWD is closely monitoring the water supply situation and will provide additional information as the District implements mandatory water efficiency measures.